jodehavi/azureunleashed/README.md

 1) SSH into your VM `ssh <username>@<PublicIP>`
 2) Login to Azure via the CLI using `az login`
-3) Define bash variables for your resource group, cluster DNS name and deployment location.
-(Note: If you with to place everything in the same resource group as your Lab VM, then set that resource group name here.)
+3) Define bash variables for your resource group, cluster DNS name and deployment location. (**Note**: If you with to place everything in the same resource group as your Lab VM, then set that resource group name here.)
 ```
 $rg=<Resource Group Name>
 $dnsprefix=<Some Unique Name>